gpanders/vim-oldfiles/README.md

 file name to visit that file, `R` to reload the buffer, and `q` to close the buffer.

+You can also use `:Oldfiles {pattern}` to only show files matching that pattern.

 Other than the mappings listed above, the Oldfiles buffer is just a normal Vim buffer, so all other Vim commands work as expected.

+See `:h oldfiles` for more information.

 ## Installation